GNH Green Fund Micro Grants

 - 501c(3) non-profit organizations are eligible.

-- Likely or projected impact on environmental equity and quality based on proposed work and clear explanation of how and why it will have an impact
+- Likely or projected impact on environmental equity and environmental quality based on proposed work and clear explanation of how and why the project will have an impact.

-- Evidence that the applicant will deliver on its promise in the specific proposal under consideration based on capacity (experience, committed resources, and management expertise), track record, evidence of support
+- Evidence that the applicant will deliver on its promise in the specific proposal under consideration based on capacity (experience, committed resources, and/or management expertise), track record, evidence of support.